adrybakov/wulfric/docs/source/user-guide/usage/key-concepts.rst

 Internally it stores the path as ``list`` of ``list`` of ``str``, i.e. as list of subpaths, where each subpath is a list of names of high symmetry points.

-Below we give a table of examples
+Below we give a table with examples

 ========= ==================================
 As string As ``list`` of ``list`` of ``str``